Updated on: September 20, 2023

 - Travel Mode.

 1Password’s account recovery option is pretty useful.
-If your kids forget their master password, you can restore their accounts in just a couple of easy steps.
+If your kids forget their master password, you can restore their accounts in just a few easy steps.
 I also like how easy and convenient it is to set up biometric login on an iPhone, so you and your family members can access your accounts with just a fingerprint scan — no master password necessary!

 It’s great to see that 1Password offers a passkey feature that enables users to create keys and log into compatible websites without relying on traditional passwords.
 This is a great feature for families, as kids won’t have to worry about creating long, complex passwords.
 I tested passkeys with a compatible website, and I found it incredibly simple to create an account and effortlessly log in using a passkey that 1Password automatically generated and securely saved for me.

-I also like that 1Password has a password strength analyzing feature (called Watchtower) that notifies you if any of the passwords in your vault are weak, reused, or were compromised in a data breach.
+I also like that 1Password has a password strength analyzing feature (called Watchtower) that notifies you if any passwords in your vault are weak, reused, or were compromised in a data breach.
 In addition to password auditing, 1Password also offers dark web monitoring, which scours the dark web and notifies you if any of your email addresses were leaked online.

 Bottom Line: